 Bimini Capital, including its wholly-owned qualified REIT subsidiary, has elected to be taxed as a REIT under the Code.
 Bimini Capital will generally not be subject to federal income tax on its REIT taxable income to the extent that Bimini Capital distributes its REIT taxable income to its stockholders and satisfies the ongoing REIT requirements, including meeting certain asset, income and stock ownership tests.
 A REIT must generally distribute at least 90% of its REIT taxable income to its stockholders, of which 85% generally must be distributed within the taxable year, in order to avoid the imposition of an excise tax.
 The remaining balance may be distributed up to the end of the following taxable year, provided the REIT elects to treat such amount as a prior year distribution and meets certain other requirements.
-At March 31, 2011, management believes that the Company has complied with Code requirements and Bimini Capital continues to qualify as a REIT.
-As further described in Note 10, Income Taxes, Mortco is a taxpaying entity for income tax purposes and is taxed separately from the REIT.
-The Company files federal and state tax returns for both the REIT and the taxable REIT subsidiary.
+At June 30, 2011, management believes that the Company has complied with Code requirements and Bimini Capital continues to qualify as a REIT.
+As further described in Note 10, Income Taxes, Bimini Advisors and Mortco are taxpaying entities for income tax purposes and are taxed separately from the REIT.
+The Company files separate federal and state tax returns for the REIT, and for each of the taxable REIT subsidiaries.
 Generally, returns for all periods after 2006 remain open for examination.